About Philip Hunter

 Dutton, K. and Hunter, P. Responding to Expectation?
 Poster presented at the Learning in Law Annual Conference, University of Warwick.
 (January 2008)

-Philip Hunter's Teaching
+Philip Hunter's Publications

 Philip was a Visiting lecturer at a number of institutions between 2001 and 2002 whilst completing his PGCE.
 This was mainly HE teaching at MMU and Blackburn College of HE.
 He also undertook FE teaching at Trafford College and some A Level Law teaching at Cardinal Newman College in Preston.